museumcomputernetwork/mcn-2020-git-haiku/index.md

-Lightning -
+This is the new line
-network is awesome for tea-
+he starts to grind the rice,
-Lilies on the rocks
+Of warriors’ dreams.